This site may contain affiliated links. Please see my disclosure to satisfy your curiosity.

 Better Retirement Bennies

 I was exposed to early retirement not too long ago, hence, I feel very fond of it.
-Naturally, the fact that federal government benefits include two retirement vehicles is an excellent way to maximize my time and pre-taxed income.
-Due to my prior military service, I get four years credited too.
-Hazzah intelligent decisions made by youth!
+Naturally, the fact that federal government benefits include two retirement plans is an excellent way to maximize my time and pre-taxed income.
+Plus my prior military service, gets an extra four years credited that I didn’t receive when working with the state.

-The national average of commutes are twenty-six minutes.
+The average of commute is twenty-six minutes.
 My commute is a slow, fifteen-minute drive on the most scenic road in town.
 This short drive hugs the curves of a river that is populated with islands inhabited by cantankerous rookeries of seagulls, pelicans, cormorants, and other water-obsessed birds.

-This slow-moving (I don’t go over 45 miles per hour) commute, is certainly a win for savings and a win for incorporating scenic beauty into my day.
-Not that was a goal before but it sounds nice now!
+With the top seed at 45 mph it is certainly a win for savings and a win for incorporating scenic beauty into my day.
+Not that I had this goal before but it sounds nice now!

 I am one of those weird humans who enjoys working out.
-I enjoy getting out on the trails where my body is propelled forward with physical effort and perspiration but this exertion also propels my thoughts forward.
-Frequently, I have discover new insight or solved problems while running or hiking.
+I enjoy getting out on the trails where my body is propelled forward with physical effort and perspiration.
+This physical effort also propels my thoughts forward.
+Frequently, I discover new insights or solved problems while running or hiking.